-- An industry advisory board with representatives from major publishers such as Bloomsbury, Faber, HarperCollins, Hodder and Random House
+- An industry advisory board with representatives from major publishers such as Bloomsbury, Faber, HarperCollins, Hodder and Penguin Random House

 - Links with publishing organizations such as the Independent Publishers Guild, OPuS (Oxford Publishing Society) and the Society of Young Publishers (SYP) – regular events are held at Oxford Brookes including the SYP conferences in 2017 and 2015

 - Industry scholarships - for 2020 entry they include awards from the London Book Fair, Princeton University Press, Foreign Language Teaching and Research Press, and the Stationers' Foundation

-- Prizes for the best student work, sponsored by Lightning Source, Palgrave Macmillan, Pearson Education, Taylor & Francis, and Touch Press
+- Prizes for the best student work, sponsored by Palgrave Macmillan and Pearson Education

 - An extensive network of alumni throughout the world

 - The city of Oxford has something for everyone.
 A beautiful, historic city, it has the most published authors per square mile of any city in the world.
 Famous writers who have lived here include J. R. R. Tolkien, C. S. Lewis, Philip Pullman, Colin Dexter and Mark Haddon.
-The Oxford Literary Festival takes place each Spring and students help out with the organization; we also run speaker events - in 2014 featuring industry pioneeers such as Tim Waterstone (Waterstones) and Nigel Newton (Bloomsbury)
+The Oxford Literary Festival takes place each Spring and students help out with the organization; we also run speaker events - past events have featured industry pioneeers such as Tim Waterstone (Waterstones) and Nigel Newton (Bloomsbury)